Which refund route applies to you, and what is the deadline?

 The Mawell-Estate acquired a commercial lease on Manchester office space in 2023 for a premium of £600,000 plus VAT (£720,000 total).
 The original SDLT return computed chargeable consideration on the full £720,000 including VAT, despite the buyer being VAT-registered and able to recover the input VAT.
 The correct chargeable consideration for SDLT purposes was the VAT-exclusive £600,000 (VAT that is recoverable as input tax is not part of chargeable consideration).
 The error was identified on adviser review in 2026.
 The refund claim was made under FA 2003 Schedule 10 paragraph 34 overpayment relief (the 12-month amendment window having long expired), inside the four-year time limit at paragraph 34B from the effective date.
 HMRC processed the refund (in the region of £6,000 of overpaid SDLT) without enquiry on receipt of the VAT invoice and the VAT-recovery evidence pack.

-The SDLT-claims-firm market expanded materially through 2019 to 2024 on the back of the Bewley and mixed-use case-law openings and the post-Stamp Duty Holiday surge in transaction volumes.
-The post-Hyman, post-Mudan tightening has narrowed the credible argument space but the claims-firm population has not contracted at the same rate.
-HMRC has been progressively tightening the enforcement perimeter and has published multiple Spotlight notices on SDLT-refund schemes.
+The SDLT-claims-firm market expanded materially through 2019 to 2024, on the back of the Bewley and mixed-use case-law openings and the post-Stamp Duty Holiday surge in transaction volumes.
+The post-Hyman, post-Mudan tightening has narrowed the credible argument space, but the claims-firm population has not shrunk at the same rate.
+HMRC keeps tightening the enforcement perimeter and has published multiple Spotlight notices on SDLT-refund schemes.

 Five red flags warrant particular caution.
 First, a cold approach naming a specific property (the firm has scraped Land Registry data and is fishing for a refund irrespective of the underlying facts).
 Second, no-win-no-fee contingent fee of 30% or more (high-margin pricing typically reflects the firm's expectation that the credible-case yield is low).
 Third, refund route asserted without statutory anchor (the firm refers to 'the refund scheme' without citing Schedule 4ZA paragraph 3(7) or section 116(1)(a) or the relevant statutory provision).
 Fourth, promise of refund without diligence on facts (the firm has not seen the original SDLT return, the property, or the relevant evidence pack).
 Fifth, language suggesting HMRC processes refunds automatically without scrutiny.

-The penalty regime is the load-bearing risk.
-FA 2007 Schedule 24 imposes penalty liability on the buyer where a return or claim contained an inaccuracy that was careless or deliberate.
-Penalty exposure runs at 15% to 30% of the rejected refund amount under careless behaviour, escalating to 35% to 70% under deliberate behaviour, with reductions for unprompted disclosure and full cooperation.
-FA 2008 Schedule 41 imposes parallel agent-side liability where the agent's behaviour was deliberate, but the buyer's primary liability is unchanged.
-Even where a claims firm has filed the claim on the buyer's behalf, the buyer is on the hook for the penalty if the claim was incorrect and the buyer's diligence on the firm and the route was inadequate.
-Our SDLT refund scams page covers the warning architecture in detail.
+The penalty is where the real money is at stake, and it lands on you.
+FA 2007 Schedule 24 imposes penalty liability on the taxpayer where a return or claim contained an inaccuracy that was careless or deliberate, and on a refund claim that taxpayer is you.
+Exposure runs at 15% to 30% of the rejected refund under careless behaviour, escalating to 35% to 70% under deliberate behaviour, with reductions for unprompted disclosure and full cooperation.
+FA 2008 Schedule 41 adds a parallel agent-side liability where the agent's behaviour was deliberate, but that does not move your primary liability.
+So even where a claims firm has filed the claim for you, you are the one on the hook for the penalty if the claim was wrong and your diligence on the firm and the route fell short.
+Our SDLT refund scams page goes through the warning signs in detail.